dequelabs/corro/README.md

 * Parseable stringified JSON obviously counts both as a string and as JSON.

 ### value
-If present, the value must be strictly equal to the provided argument.
+If defined, the value must be strictly equal to the provided argument.
 This rule runs even when its schema argument is `false`, which turns other rules off.

 ## Contributions